COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Experiments

 In the \textit{CompGen} study, we train and test a model on multiple transformation sequences within a single experiment.
 This contrasts with the \textit{EnvGen} study, where models are trained on only a single transformation per experiment.
-To handle this complexity, we must provide context that tells the model which sequence to perform.
-We achieve this by appending a task embedding to the input sequence, similar to the approach in CVR \cite{cvr2022}.
-This embedding is a sequence of tokens that specifies the transformations and the correct order.
-For example, the task “mirror\_horizontal-rotate\_90” would have an embedding like ['M', 'R'], while the inverse task "rotate\_90-mirror\_horizontal" would be ['R', 'M'].
+To handle this complexity, we provide context that indicates to the model which sequence to perform.
+We do so by appending a task embedding to the input sequence, similar to the approach in CVR \cite{cvr2022}.
+This embedding is a sequence of tokens that specifies the transformations in the correct order.
+For example, the task “translate\_up-rotate\_90” would have an embedding like ['T', 'R'], while the inverse task "rotate\_90-translate\_up" would be ['R', 'T'].
 For OOD testing, the models may be evaluated on new or longer sequences of these transformations.
-However, every individual token (like 'M' and 'R') will have been seen during training.
-We emphasize that this task embedding is not needed for the Generalization study, as its transformation is fixed for both in-distribution and OOD tasks.
+However, every individual token would have been seen during training.

-We provide below a clearer outline of each experiment setting for each of our two studies.
-We refer the reader to the Appendix \ref{appendix:experiment_details} for more in-depth overview of our proposed benchmark.
+We provide below an outline of each experiment setting for each of our two studies, and refer the reader to the Appendix \ref{appendix:experiment_details} for more details.